Part-of-The-Pack/faq/faq.md

 To make this happen on The Pack, you should simply set up a company for every separate entity you operate, and create a uniquely named band under every company.

 For example, user Till Lindeman would create ‘Rammstein EU inc’ and ‘Rammstein US inc’ and create band ‘Rammstein EU’ and ‘Rammstein US’ under each respective company.
-Whenever there’s a US tour, Till would make sure all transactions happen with Rammstein US.</p>
+Whenever there’s a US tour, Till would make sure all transactions happen with Rammstein US.